trismik/trismik-python/README.md

 - **Correct Responses (`responsesCorrect`)**:
   - The number of correct answers delivered by the model

-  - **Important note**: A higher number of correct answers does not mean a high theta.
-Our algorithm navigates datasets looking for "hard" and "easy" items for your model in a way that and at the of the test, the model should encounter a healthy mix of inputs it can and it cannot handle.
-In practical terms, expect `responsesCorrect` to be about half of `responsesTotal`.
+  - **Important note**: A higher number of correct answers does not necessarily correlate with a high theta.
+Our algorithm navigates the dataset to find a balance of “hard” and “easy” items for your model, so by the end of the test, it encounters a representative mix of inputs it can and cannot handle.
+In practice, expect responsesCorrect to be roughly half of responsesTotal.

 - **Total Responses (`responsesTotal`)**:
   - The number of items processed before reaching a stable theta.